New Vic Theatre – Auditorium and Bathroom Refurbishment

-After a successful interview Novus were awarded the refurbishment works and due to the client\’s requirements, these works needed to be completed and delivered within 12 weeks.
+After a successful interview Novus was awarded the refurbishment works and due to the client\’s requirements, these works needed to be completed and delivered within 12 weeks.

 Starting the project

-Due to the tight deadline, Novus were required to make a very prompt start.
+Due to the tight deadline, Novus was required to make a very prompt start.